masai-school/full-stack-dev-1910/week_09/day_1/sprint_2_evaluation.md

     - job title
     - salary per month
     - department
-- Display in tabular form data of grocery items based on department.
+- Display in tabular form data based on department.
 User should be able to select the department, and the table should change
 - Show total and average salary for employees belonging to each category also in the table
 - Use the following categories:
     - Engineering